 Family Of Origin And Worldview

-This does not mean that all children will take on the exact belief systems of their parents; as some studies can attest, plenty of children abandon the religious, political, and philosophical ideologies of their parents and grandparents.
-What this does mean, though, is that their worldview is likely to be colored (at least partially) by the same lens as their parents and grandparents, even if the exact result or opinion is not quite the same.
+This does not mean that all children will take on the exact belief systems of their parents.
+As some studies can attest, plenty of children abandon their parent's and grandparents' religious, political, and philosophical ideologies.
+This does mean, though, that their worldview is likely to be colored (at least partially) by the same lens as their parents and grandparents, even if the exact result or opinion is not quite the same.
 Someone who grew up in a politically left-leaning, evangelical family, for instance, might not espouse the same religious beliefs or same political stance but is more likely to believe in some form of religion or spirituality and progressive politics than someone who grew up in a right-leaning, agnostic home.

 Family Of Origin And Relationships

 Your family of origin also influences how you interact with others and develop or instigate relationships.
 The way your parents (or grandparents, or other parental figures) treat each other and you are pivotal in helping you develop your ideas regarding relationships, marriage, partnership, and family.
 If your parental figures are callous or cold toward one another, for instance, you are far more likely to seek out similar relationships or feel that this form of treatment is acceptable.
 If your parents had a loving, rich relationship, you are likely to seek out similar dynamics.
 If you only had one parent or parental figure, you might feel uncomfortable or uncertain in relationships, not having had a model for how relationships usually look.